cgtiu642/intro-to-turtle-learning-old/Lesson1.md

 Note: Assume we have imported the Turtle module as `t`.

 ### Question 1
-Which command is equivalent to t.backward(90)?
+Which command is the same as t.backward(90)?
 a. `t.fd(90)`
 b. `t.bk(90)`
 c. `t.rt(90)`